wiomax/MAOS-TSP/readme.md

 - Current version: The mini Series V1.00.03 (Java)

-It has been tested and solved optimally and quickly for many instances up to 5000 nodes.
+It has been tested and achieved optimal solutions quickly for many instances up to 5000 nodes.

 License description
 -------------------